COVID-19 delta variant raises new considerations for today’s travelers

 Although AAA no longer conducts formal travel forecasts for Labor Day, the Auto Club Group expects travel volumes to remain high during the holiday weekend.
 However, with the resurgence of COVID-19 cases attributed to the delta variant, some travelers are wondering if they should take that last summer trip, or continue with their future travel plans.
 AAA reminds travelers it’s important to remain informed and be flexible as policies and guidelines continue to evolve.

 “Whether and how to travel is a very personal decision.
 Most people who were planning to travel are still taking their trips, while being mindful to take precautions to protect themselves and others,” said Debbie Haas, Vice President of Travel with AAA – The Auto Club Group.
-“The hottest summer travel destinations have included Mexico, Hawaii and popular cities throughout the U.S., as well as cruises to Alaska, Greece and the Caribbean.”
+“The hottest summer travel destinations have included Mexico, Hawaii and popular cities throughout the U.S., as well as cruises to Alaska, Greece and the Caribbean.
+My husband and I just returned from a wonderful trip to Iceland, which offers outstanding outdoor experiences and is easy to reach.”

 Is it Safe to Travel in Light of the COVID-19 Delta Variant?